sphero-inc/Sphero-Mac-SDK/Samples/MacroSample/README.md

 # Macro Sample

-This sample demonstartes how to how to programatically create macros and run them on Sphero.
-For those who do not know, macros are a preconstructed set of commands for Sphero to do.
-This is beneficial, becuase it eliminates any Bluetooth transmission latency that may occur and it also is a great way to make Sphero travel in circles, shapes, or flash to music (if you know the BPM).
+This sample demonstrates how to how to programmatically create macros and run them on Sphero.
+For those who do not know, macros are a pre-constructed set of commands for Sphero to do.
+This is beneficial, because it eliminates any Bluetooth transmission latency that may occur and it also is a great way to make Sphero travel in circles, shapes, or flash to music (if you know the BPM).

 ## Creating Macros